Christmas Lights Featured in

 The beautiful Swan Lake Iris Gardens in Sumter, South Carolina, is the home of the amazing Fantasy of Lights, one of the largest Christmas displays in the state.
 Every holiday season imagery surrounding the lake is lit up with thousands of twinkling lights.
 The visitors will see a Christmas train, swans pulling Santa's sleigh, angels, and many other images on your drive around the lake.
 There are a total of a million lights illuminating the park in December.
 Don't miss the main attraction—the Pilot Club's floating Christmas tree.
 Normally, after a tour, we would suggest to stop at Santa's Village and meet holiday characters, but the 2020 edition faces certain restrictions, thus, no Santa visit this year.
 The good news is that admission is free.

-Celebrate the Season at Old Santee Canal Park, Moncks Corner (November 27–December 30, 2020)
+Celebrate the Season at Old Santee Canal Park, Moncks Corner (November 19–December 30, 2021)

 Celebrate the Season is an annual event held at Old Santee Canal Park in Moncks Corner.
 It includes a month-long Holiday Lights Driving Tour with dozens of festively-lit displays and twinkling lights.
 Other holiday events include The Tinsel Trot Holiday Fun Run that takes place on the Saturday before Thanksgiving at the illuminated trail of Old Santee Canal Park in Moncks Corner.
 This can be an evening run, walk, or dance through the 2-mile (3.2-kilometer) course.
 Santa Claus and activities for children follow the run.
 Costumes are encouraged.
 Holiday Fairs take place on long weekends in December at the Moncks Corner Regional Recreation Complex.
 Visits with Santa Claus, carnival rides, holiday foods, and fun activities are provided.

-Nights of a Thousand Candles at Brookgreen Gardens, Murrells Inlet (November 27–December 31, 2020, on select days)
+Nights of a Thousand Candles at Brookgreen Gardens, Murrells Inlet (November 26, 2021–January 2, 2022; on selected dates)

 Every Christmas season, Thursday through Sunday, Brookgreen Gardens near Myrtle Beach come to life with a magical glow of more than 2,700 candles and twinkling lights.
 Walk the illuminated trail from 3 to 10 pm, enjoy a cup of warm cider, cocoa, or wine, listen to holiday music and a live chorus singing carols.
 This amazing display with high-quality entertainment is a must-see.
 It was named "Best Christmas Lights in South Carolina" by Travel+Leisure Magazine.

-Holiday Festival of Lights at James Island County Park, Charleston (November 13–December 31, 2020)
+Holiday Festival of Lights at James Island County Park, Charleston (November 12–December 31, 2021)

 James Island County Park is a popular Charleston outdoor getaway in the summer and a magical fairytale land in the winter.
 The annual James Island Holiday Festival of Lights has been one of Charleston’s most cherished Christmas traditions for over thirty years.
 With about two million dazzling lights decorating the park this award-winning light show runs from mid-November through December from 5:30 to 10 pm.
 Millions of families have enjoyed the Holiday Festival of Lights, a three-mile (5-km) display.
 After the tour, visitors can try various attractions and activities like marshmallow roasting, train rides, an old-fashioned carousel, Santa’s Sweet Shoppe, a climbing wall, live music storytelling, and much more.
 Winter Wonderland is the home of the area’s largest holiday sand sculpture, formed from over fifty tons of sand.
 Festival shops offer merry gifts, collector series ornaments, toys, decorations and stocking stuffers.
 Take a ride on the train for an up-close view of the festival, and see even more light displays.